lord-re/lord.re/content/posts/166-keyboard-collection/index.en.md

 I used it while i learned to type with the bépo layout ("french dvorak").
 I gifted when my handmade was ready to be used.

+## Combo clavier/trackpad Cherry G80-11800

+The newcomer in my collection !
+It's one of the few *Cherry Mx Brown* but its main peculiar point is its small trackball !

+{{< img src="combotrackball_front.jpg" alt="It's a basic 90s keyboard but with a small trackball in its lower right corner" title="The design is very basic, bland, but the trackball gives it a peculiar look">}}

+It's a simple cherry keyboard with a Compaq branding.
+While looking at it you are back to the 90s.
+This one is from 98 and plugs to the computer with 2 PS2.

+{{< img src="combotrackball_zoom.jpg" alt="A not so glam glamshot." title="Nothing to see here.">}}

+It's the first time i use a trackball and it may push me to buy one.
+One with a bigger ball and a better ergonomic design.
+This one is not so precise and the keyboard is not perfectly right to my taste.

+{{< img src="combotrackball_trackball.jpg" alt="A close up to the ball" title="This trackball is small and not so precise but it's probably enough for lite use." >}}

 ---------